Disentangled Latent Dynamics Manifold Fusion for Solving Parameterized PDEs: Problem formulation

-\paragraph{\textbf{Latent space dynamic of parameterized PDEs may exist}} Solutions under nearby PDE parameters often share common structures, suggesting that their evolution trajectories may lie on a low-dimensional manifold \cite{krishn2021char,huang2022meta}.
-Latent dynamics models show that continuous-time evolution can be captured efficiently by learning a latent ODE and decoding latent states to spatial fields \cite{chen2018neural,chen2023crom,yin2022dino}.
-This motivates modeling parameterized PDE evolution as a parameter-conditioned latent dynamics system that can be integrated continuously in time and reconstructed by a shared INR-style decoder \cite{wang2025pido,yin2022dino}.
+\paragraph{\textbf{Latent dynamics on manifolds.}} Solutions under nearby PDE parameters share common structures under smooth parameter dependence, suggesting that their evolution trajectories can lie on a low-dimensional manifold \cite{krishn2021char,huang2022meta}.
+Latent dynamics models show that continuous-time evolution can be captured efficiently by learning a latent ODE and decoding latent states to spatial fields \cite{chen2018neural,chen2023crom,yin2023dino}.
+The limitations of initial-condition-driven latent inference motivate a parameter-conditioned dynamics system that can be integrated continuously in time and reconstructed by a shared INR-style decoder \cite{wang2025pido,yin2023dino}.

-As shown in Fig~\ref{fig:p2inn_performance}, the $L_2$ relative error of P$^2$INN exhibits an approximately linear increase with $T$ in the extrapolation region, reflecting the absence of an intrinsic dynamical structure that would constrain error propagation over time, revealing the extrapolation failure of static coordinate-based regression.
-This growth characteristic further underscores the need for explicit latent dynamics modeling to achieve stable long-horizon prediction.
+As shown in Figure~\ref{fig:p2inn_performance}, the relative $L_2$ error of P$^2$INN increases approximately linearly over the displayed extrapolation interval.
+The observed error growth illustrates the difficulty of querying a static coordinate representation outside its training-time domain and further motivates explicit latent dynamics for finite-horizon prediction.

-\paragraph{\textbf{Disentangled space--time--parameter encodings may benefit dynamic manifold modulation}} Space--time separation strategies in INRs, such as multiplicative modulation mechanisms, have been used to simplify sequence modeling and improve efficiency \cite{fathony2020multi}.
-Fourier-feature-based parameterizations can be interpreted as modulating amplitudes and phases of wave components, which can be beneficial for representing oscillatory signals \cite{fathony2020multi,rahaman2019spectral}.
-However, directly factorizing time and space inside a single coordinate encoder may overlook the coupled nature of PDE dynamics and can lead to optimization difficulties in stiff regimes \cite{krishn2021char,wang2021under}.
-This motivates constructing separate latent manifolds for space, time (as latent dynamics), and parameters, and performing fusion at the manifold network level to enable expressive interactions while maintaining stable training \cite{yin2022dino,wang2025pido,krishn2021char}.
+\paragraph{\textbf{Disentangled dynamic modulation.}} Space--time separation strategies in INRs, such as multiplicative modulation mechanisms, simplify sequence modeling and improve efficiency \cite{fathony2020multi}.
+Fourier-feature-based parameterizations can be interpreted as modulating amplitudes and phases of wave components, which helps represent oscillatory signals \cite{fathony2020multi,rahaman2019spectral}.
+Directly factorizing time and space inside a single coordinate encoder may overlook the coupled nature of PDE dynamics and can lead to optimization difficulties in stiff regimes \cite{krishn2021char,wang2021under}.
+The limitations of a single coordinate encoder motivate separate representations for space, latent time evolution, and PDE parameters.
+Their combination at the decoder permits cross-channel interactions while retaining the factorized architecture \cite{yin2023dino,wang2025pido,krishn2021char}.